wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 Elektron Data Platform (EDP) gives you seamless and holistic access to all of Thomson Reuters content (whether real-time or non- real-time, analytics or alternative datasets), commingled with your own content, enriching, integrating and distributing the data through a single interface, delivered wherever you need it.

-As part of the Elektron Data Platform, Elektron Real Time in Cloud (ERT in Cloud) gives you access to our best in class Real Time market data delivered in the cloud (over 70 million securities covering 500 exchanges globally, and thousands of over the counter markets).
-In addition, beyond the content we offer:
+As part of the Elektron Data Platform, Elektron Real Time in Cloud (ERT in Cloud) gives you access to best in class Real Time market data delivered in the cloud.
-- Cloud Native Delivery
-- Reduction in TCO
-- Industry standard APIs

-The launch of ERT in Cloud is the first stepping-stone on the path to aligning the breadth of content you can access through Thomson Reuters.

-## Introduction

 ERT in Cloud is a new delivery mechanism for EDP, using the AWS (Amazon Web Services) cloud.
 Once a connection to EDP is established using ERT in Cloud, data can be retrieved using any one of the Elektron APIs.

 The goal of this Quick Start tutorial is to guide you through launching an [Amazon AWS EC2](https://aws.amazon.com/ec2/) Instance based on a Thomson Reuters Amazon Machine Image (([AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)), connecting to it and finally consuming EDP data through ERT in Cloud.
 Data retrieval uses a small Python sample code based on the [Elektron WebSocket API](https://developers.thomsonreuters.com/elektron/websocket-api) (EWA).